hvieira512/hvieira512/README.md

 ### Hi there, I'm Hugo Vieira 👋

 ## I'm a Student

-- 🔭 I just launched my first course: [Become A VS Code SuperHero!][website]!
+- 🔨 I'm currently working on a [Coisas Com Gosto][website]!
-- 🌱 I’m currently learning everything 🤣
+- 🏫 I'm currently learning Java at school ☕
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I'm looking to collaborate with other developers
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Learn more about CSS
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- 🎧 Fun fact: I love to cooperate with others instead of doing stuff alone

 ### Connect with me: